Gravity mediated entanglement between light beams as a table-top test of quantum gravity: Discussion

 \section{Discussion}

 Recent proposals aiming to witness gravity mediated entanglement between two massive objects~\cite{Bose_2017,Marletto_2017} have given a second wind to the age-old investigation of unified quantum gravity.
 While substantial work around the original protocols has refined and improved certain aspects, in this work we have chosen to analyse a photonic variant despite the well-known weak coupling of light to gravity.
 We considered the basics of the experimental implementation using two Mach-Zehnder interferometers and derived the metric perturbation sourced by two counter-propagating light pulses using linearised gravity.
-Through the path integral formalism, we have derived the action of the pulses leading to gravitational phase induction, and for some parameters we have given a figure of merit of the average photon number required for an appreciable signal.
+Through the path integral formalism, we have derived the action of the pulses leading to gravitational phase induction, and for some parameters we have given a figure of merit of the average photon number required for a order unity phase signal.
+By harnessing the natural repeatability of photonic experiments, in combination with an optimal entanglement witness, we have illustrated how one may lower the required phase signal.

 The advantages of considering a photonic version of the GME protocol are manifold.
 First and foremost the usage of light instead of matter relieves us of unwanted and otherwise unavoidable entangling effects such as dipole-dipole interactions or Casimir coupling, and difficulties in controlling the motion of massive objects such as microdiamonds with an NV center.
 Second, this doubly interferometric setup may also serve to demonstrate gravitational coupling between light beams, through dephasing, rather than spatial deflection.
 Thirdly, a photonic experiment allows us to build up statistics more reliably than with matter, and the certification of entanglement unavoidably will require many repetitions of bipartite Pauli measurements.
 Finally, the photonic GME protocol is a fully relativistic test of GME, and as such may be seen as a more convincing test for the quantum nature of gravity.
+The path integral formalism used in the analysis of the entanglement generation also allows for a manifestly local description of gravity thus strengthening the argument for certifying its non-classicality further.

 This being said, the implementation of the photonic GME protocol is by no means straightforward.
 To formulate more precise claims on its feasibility, we lay out some further questions that may constitute interesting future investigations.